Employee Engagement results in high performance which equals profits!

 If employee engagement is the key, then how do you achieve it?
 There is no one thing there are multiple factors involved.

-The company culture and employee engagement are comprised of:
+The company culture and employee engagement comprises:

-- values
+• values

-- purpose
+• purpose

-- attitude
+• attitude

-- environmental conditions
+• environmental conditions

-- mate-ship
+• mate-ship

-- leadership
+• leadership

-- safety
+• safety

-- quality
+• quality

-- communication
+• communication

-- reward and recognition
+• reward and recognition

-- genuine care for its people
+• genuine care for its people

-The items listed above are measurable and quantifiable as Gallup demonstrates in their article.
-There are specific steps an organisation/business can take to ensure they engage their employees.
-Businesses/Organisations must ask their employees to what degree they believe each of these items is present.
+The items listed above are measurable.
+And quantifiable as Gallup demonstrates in their article.
+There are specific steps an organisation/business can take.
+To ensure they engage their employees.
+Businesses/Organisations must ask their employees.
+To what degree they believe each of these items is present

-Obviously, it is in a business’ best interests to improve employee engagement
+It’s in a business’ best interests to improve employee engagement

 Here is what Google does to incorporate ideas and engage their team: